Seniors

 Richmond Better at Home

-Funded by the Government of British Columbia and managed by the United Way of the Lower Mainland, the Better at Home program exists to reduce isolation, enhance mobility, and support independence among BC’s multicultural seniors population.
+Funded by the Province of BC and managed by the United Way, the Better at Home program reduces isolation, enhances mobility, and supports independence among BC’s diverse seniors population.
+RCRG runs the program in Richmond.

 betterathomehorizontallogoclr500px